rebootl/revampit-rework/README.md

 Install and run the CMS:

-    cd ./cms    # from the base directory npm i       # if not already done above npm run dev
+    cd ./cms    # if not already done above npm i       # if not already done above npm run dev